The story of my first-month being a mom to my little Kerrigan

 January 5th marks my first month as a mom to Little Kerrigan.
-In those full solid weeks I got to stare at her as I feed, bathe, clean and hug her while trying to figure out how something so little and cute happens to be my daughter.
-And yes the silent moments I’ve had with her were usually spent just looking at her while she sleep and feed hoping everything was all well and cozy.
+In those full solid weeks, I got to stare at her as I feed, bathe, clean and hug her (gently of course) while trying to figure out how something so little and cute happens to be my daughter.
+And yes the silent moments I’ve had with her were usually spent just looking at her while she sleeps and feeds, hoping everything was well and cosy.

 The first two weeks was the toughest!
 I remember being swollen from my ankle to my face at least five days after giving birth.
-My tummy was just a darkened blob of skin and fat.
-I think it would have been depressing if I hadn’t prepared on the physical changes that I’ll be going through but I guess there’s nothing more challenging than enduring the “no-joke” sleep deprivation that I had to go through on those days that I most needed to sleep.
-There was no preparation of whatsoever on the first night with my baby, no classes or seminars will ever give the real life experience of what it’s like to be with your little love but the actual day itself.
+My tummy was just a dark blob of skin and fat.
+I think it would have been depressing if I hadn’t prepared on the physical changes.
+But I guess there’s nothing more challenging than enduring the “no-joke” sleep deprivation that I had to go through on those days that I needed it the most.
+There was no preparation of whatsoever on the first night with my baby, no classes or seminars will ever give the real-life experience of what it’s like to be with your little one but the actual day itself.

-On our way to our room from delivery, I remember looking at her as our nurses wheeled us to our room.
-Kerrigan was placed in a clear plastic bassinet with a small mattress beside me.
+As we were heading to our recovery room, I remember looking at her, wondering if she was safe and comfortable.
+Kerrigan was in a clear plastic bassinet with a small mattress beside me.
 We were already together right after I gave birth to her.
-They call it as “rooming-in”.
+They call it “rooming-in”.
 Babies are no longer placed in a nursery with other babies, unless of course if the baby needed extra caring.

-I was still very energetic even after a whole night of labor.
+I was still very energetic even after a whole night of labour.
 I would look at her worried that she might be taken.
-It’s crazy I know but it’s true some moms tend to become paranoid especially when you are a first timer.
-Later that day I became at ease because of the wonderful care I received from the hospital and because I was just to exhausted to even worry.
-I dozed off a few minutes after we were brought to our room.
+It’s crazy I know, but some moms indeed tend to become paranoid, especially when you are a first-timer.
+Later that day, I became at ease because of the excellent care I received from the hospital, and because I was just too exhausted even to worry.
+I think I dozed off a few minutes after we were brought to our room.

 The truth is I was still light-headed and a bit high from the birthing experience.
 I didn’t much have time to process my “New Reality”, that I became a mom on Dec.
-5, 2015 at 7:26 am on a Saturday.
+5, at 7:26 am on a Saturday.
 Kerrigan was 6 lb. and 3 oz.
 All along I thought her weight was already too heavy, plus the fact that I’ve become bloated on the last few weeks of my pregnancy.
-I really thought she was a bit fat.
-But when I saw her, she was skinny, tinny, and was a bit swollen from her 9 month amniotic fluid soak.
-And it’s true, for me, she was the prettiest little human being the most beautiful thing that I’ve created yet.
-I didn’t sleep very well that night or I really didn’t sleep at all.
-I was really thankful that Kerrigan did well on her first day.
+I thought she was a bit fat.
+But when I saw her, she was skinny, tinny, and was a bit swollen from her 9-month amniotic fluid soak.
+And it’s true, for me, she was the prettiest little human being the most beautiful thing that I’ve created.
+I didn’t sleep very well that night, or I didn’t sleep at all.
+I was thankful that Kerrigan did well on her first day.
 Sure she cried for a while, nursed and fell asleep right after.

-I breastfed her and it was tedious because latching was quite difficult at first, but eventually we got into our groove.
+I breastfed her, and it was tedious because latching was quite tricky at first, but eventually, we got into our groove.
 JC was looking after us as we carried on our first evening feeding.
-I was just doing what I was supposed to do then I realised I was getting good at it.
+I was doing what I was supposed to do then I realised I was getting good at it.
 Everything became very intuitive that although it was my first time I was just there acing it as if I’ve been taking care of a newborn for a long time.

-Believe me the labor and delivery experience was incomparable from the pregnancy journey.
-It was a whole lot different experience but all the same they were happy ones.
+Believe me, the labour and delivery experience was incomparable from the pregnancy journey.
+It was a whole lot different experience but all the same, they were happy ones.
 Giving birth to a child was already a huge challenge until I had my first night as a mom wherein I had to look after my baby and feed her when she got hungry.
-But it was a new role that I am very happy to do.
-She was so little but she was my responsibility since the day I figured I was carrying her.
+But it was a new role that I am thrilled to do.
+She was so little, but she was my responsibility since the day I figured I was carrying her.
 She is a responsibility I was happy to take.
 She is our little Kerrigan.